 This is a question prospective adoptive parents need to ask themselves.
 Federal subsidies may help offset the costs of the adoption itself in some cases.
 The government may also provide a monthly payment to help you cover the child’s needs.
 However, the financial support won’t cover all the costs of raising a child, so you need to evaluate whether you can provide for a kid with special needs financially.

 You need to make sure that you take care of yourself as well.
 If you’re unwell, you won’t be able to provide the care your child requires.

-It’s important to stay socially connected when you are raising a child with special needs as well.
-Plan to get together with loved ones on a regular basis.
+It’s important to stay socially connected when you are raising a kid with special needs as well.
+Plan to get together with loved ones regularly.
 Giving yourself a night off is not selfish.
 If you burn out, you cannot effectively care for your child who has special needs.

-Adopting a child who has special needs is a big decision, and there are many questions you need to ask yourself before doing so.
-Educating yourself about specific special needs, making appropriate accommodations to your home, and ensuring you can reasonably provide for a child with special needs are all important steps to take before you adopt a child who has special needs.
+Adopting a kid with special needs is a big decision, and there are many questions you need to ask yourself before doing so.
+Educating yourself about specific special needs, making appropriate accommodations to your home, and ensuring you can reasonably provide for a kid with special needs are all important steps to take before you adopt a child who has special needs.
 With diligence, determination, and support from others, you can provide a child who has special needs with the loving home she or he deserves.

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.